Lateral Flow Assay POC Manufacturing

 - They are not flexible enough to meet evolving and growing diagnostic challenges.

 However, lateral flow devices are very effective, easy to use, compact and they offer a considerable amount of flexibility.
-Earlier LFD types were mainly qualitative assays, but improvements in component materials, reagents, and reader technologies together with manufacturing processes imply quantitative results are attainable.
+Earlier Lateral Flow types were mainly qualitative assays, but improvements in component materials, reagents, and reader technologies together with manufacturing processes imply quantitative results are attainable.
 Development in reader technology and raw materials like labels indicate that lateral flow rapid tests can counter-part the ELISA assay’s sensitivity.

 HOW A LATERAL FLOW TEST WORKS